Adhikari1996/CMS-Material-UI/README.md

-# Build Your Own Confirm Dialog & Notification in React Material UI
+# Build Your Own Confirm Dialog & Notification Material UI using React.js

 These is the demo project used to explaining, how you create your own Confirm Dialog and Notification component in Material UI.